denissegomez/wf-test/readme.md

 ## API Tests
 The API tests can be found inside the `2-API` folder.
 They were done using Mocha and Chai.
+Please note that I usually do it with C#, but it was fun learning it :).
+Also note that sometimes one a test might fail due to timeout from the API.

 In order to execute it, after following the steps mentioned in the Introduction, you can run the following command in your terminal: